peterwaller-arm/f18/documentation/Investigating-FIR-as-an-MLIR-dialect.md

 +    _Extract_Value_

-     This operation is similar to LLVM's `extractvalue` instruction.
-     It allows the
-     extraction of a value from a composite structure, such as a standard tuple.
+     This operation is similar to LLVM's GEP instruction.
+It allows the extraction of a value from a composite structure, such as a standard tuple.